External freedom to speak up policy for NHS workers

 How to speak up

 In most circumstances, the best way to resolve matters is to raise them within your organisation.
-If you need further support with this, the organisation where you work should have details of how you can speak up.
+The organisation where you work should have details of how you can speak up.

 Typically, these may be on your intranet, in your organisation’s Freedom to Speak Up policy, in your staff handbook or your line or practice manager should have details.